iSlayer/islayer-vim/README.md

 ## [Tagbar]

-spf13-vim includes the Tagbar plugin.
+islayer-vim includes the Tagbar plugin.
 This plugin requires exuberant-ctags and will automatically generate tags for your open files.
 It also provides a panel to navigate easily via tags

 **QuickStart** `CTRL-]` while the cursor is on a keyword (such as a function name) to jump to its definition.

-**Customizations**: spf13-vim binds `<Leader>tt` to toggle the tagbar panel
+**Customizations**: islayer-vim binds `<Leader>tt` to toggle the tagbar panel

 ![tagbar image][tagbar-img]